 |SOCI2573||Social Networks||3 ch [W]|

 Examines the elements and patterns of deviance, basic principles of both normative and deviant behaviour, and the institutionalization of each.
 Examples of specific areas and types of deviance are studied in some detail.

 An examination of the history of juvenile delinquency, its incidence, its causes, and the methods of investigation.
 Also deals with agencies involved in the adjudication and treatment of the juvenile and youthful offender.

-An examination of world and Canadian population variation and change through consideration of underlying fertility, mortality, and migration patterns.
-Also explores the rise and development of modern population theories, models, and policies.
+An examination of global world and Canadian population variation and change through consideration of health and its relationship with fertility, mortality, and migration patterns.
+Also explores the rise and development of modern population theories , models, and policies.